ZannaSkull/Marta-Promo-Gen/README.md

 ## Features

 - Supports the use of proxies to hide your IP address and enhance anonymity.
-- To make the programme fast
+- Threads to make the programme fast
 - Sexy UI and easy to use
 - Love 🩷